FAQ’s for Diving with Beqa Adventure Divers:

 What sharks will we see?

 The regular shark population of Shark Reef Marine Reserve comprises of Bulls, Silvertips, Sicklefin Lemons, Grey Reefs, Blacktip Reefs, Whitetip Reefs, Tawny Nurses and the occasional Tiger.
-See our Shark Info Section for more details.
+See our Shark Info pages for more details.

 When is the best time of year for THE SHARK DIVE?